58+ Graph Databases Ranked & Compared

 What is the difference between a graph database and a relational database?

-Relational databases store data in tables and express relationships through foreign keys — querying across relationships requires JOIN operations that become increasingly expensive as data grows.
-Graph databases store relationships directly in the data structure as edges between nodes — traversing relationships is a constant-time operation regardless of dataset size.
+Relational databases store data in tables and express relationships through foreign keys.
+Querying across relationships requires JOIN operations that become increasingly expensive as data grows.
+Graph databases store relationships directly in the data structure as edges between nodes.
+Traversing relationships is a constant-time operation regardless of dataset size.
 For queries like 'find all paths between two entities within 5 hops,' a graph database can be orders of magnitude faster than a relational database.

 Is Neo4j the only graph database?